-1. The vaccine contains small strands of code.
+1. The vaccine contains small strands of code or an artificial version of the virus.

 2. The encapsulation helps to bring the strand of code inside the body's cells.
 The encapsulation is then quickly broken down by the body's enzymes.